Set 82 · Study 1 / 5

 3. sharpen · verb/ˈʃɑrp(ə)n/

-to make sharper or a situation better
+to make something sharper or improve a skill

 The chef made the assistants sharpen all the knives that had become blunt in his kitchen.